You know what SQLcl is.

 That’s normal for the Database, but NOT normal for authenticating in ORDS.

-So, when running stuff through this connection, it will ALWAYS be as HR.
+So, when running stuff through this connection, it will ALWAYS be as BEERS.
 That’s how ORDS works, it proxy connects (a JDBC thing) from the ORDS_PUBLIC_USER to the user on the REST enabled SCHEMA when running the work behind the REST POST, PUT, GET, DELETE, HEAD…

 jdbc:oracle:orest: